05 Jul How to Avoid Private Blog Networks: CRUSH them with real SEO

-If you want long-term success in SEO and digital marketing, it’s hugely important to identify Private blogger networks (PBNs) or link farms that are manipulating search engines to make money from you.
+If you want long-term success in SEO and digital marketing, it’s hugely important to identify Private Blogger Networks (PBNs) or link farms that are manipulating search engines to make money from you.

 Because Google, the mother search engine, will soon find where these networks are, and drop them from their results.
 Then they will drop YOU from the results.
-And you won’t start a successful business if you can’t show up in Google.
+And you won’t build a successful business if you can’t show up in Google.

 Even worse, the PBN will be taken down by the owners and you will lose your links, which you thought were genuine and paid lots to be featured.

 I’m also sure – when you’ve done these checks a few times, that you’ll spot these websites a mile off.

 If you don’t trust me, here’s Matt Cutts, google engineer talking about the fall of guest blogging

 Why am I writing about Private Blog Networks?

 Because, as a keen business and SEO consultant I want to help you understand the rights and wrongs as much as possible.

 As you grow your website or business, you will be inundated with emails like this:

 Many of the people sending these emails claim to have thousands of blogs they can add your link to.
 Firstly, how is that possible?